mad-hin/English-notes/writing.md

 * `I am writing to register my concern about XXX ...`
 * `In light of this, I hope to bring to the public's attention...`
+* `Through the esteemed columns of your highly reputed newspaper I want to express my great concern and anxiety over the burning issue of…`

 ### Proposal